headspinio/blog-samples/02-testing-with-puppeteer/README.md

 # Testing with Puppeteer- A Complete Guide

-This directory is sample code for Testing with Puppeteer- A Complete Guide
+This directory is sample code for [Testing with Puppeteer - A Complete Guide](https://www.headspin.io/blog/testing-with-puppeteer-a-complete-guide)

 ## Setup